christopher-besch/homepage/src/articles/13_mc_missile/mc_missile.md

 \psi \in [-180, 180].
 $$
 These angles are in degrees and there's no roll.
-Additionally, they are the negative values of the [angles](https://minecraft.wiki/w/Rotation) displayed in the [Mincraft F3 Menu](https://minecraft.wiki/w/Debug_screen).
+Additionally, they are the negated [angles](https://minecraft.wiki/w/Rotation) displayed in the [Mincraft F3 Menu](https://minecraft.wiki/w/Debug_screen).
 That's because projectiles have flipped headings for some reason:
 $\theta=90$ is up, $\theta=-90$ down and $\psi \in \{-180, 180\}$ is north, $\psi = 90$ east, $\psi = 0$ south and $\psi = -90$ west.